How To Feel Better During PMS

 To make things even better, you start to feel bloated and unhappy with what you see in the mirror.
 You can’t choose what to wear in the morning because “everything looks so bad!”.

 You try to move on with your day, but it’s so hard because you’re also crushed with a bad mood, increased anxiety, and depressive thoughts.

 Sounds familiar?
 It might, or might not.
 Women feel PMS differently and you may feel exactly like I described, you may feel somewhat similar, but not as intense, or you may feel like things I have mentioned are just a tip of your PMS iceberg.

 Today I want to help you understand why you feel like that when you have PMS and how you can help yourself feel better, naturally.

 PMS Self Care 101

 PMS symptoms are both physical and emotional and they can differ in intensity depending on each woman, her lifestyle habits, emotional wellness and genetics.

 The physical symptoms of PMS can include:

-- Extreme tiredness and an overall sense of lack of energy that occurs during mid-cycle every month;
+- Excessive tiredness and an overall sense of lack of energy that occurs during mid-cycle every month;

 - Sore breasts, that can slightly swell prior to the menstrual period;